Tracer Diffusion in Granular Suspensions: Testing the Enskog Kinetic Theory with DSMC and Molecular Dynamics: Results

 Interestingly, Fig.\ \ref{D-alpha} shows that the minimum coefficient obtained from DSMC (or Enskog kinetic theory) systematically shifts toward higher values of $\alpha$ compared to the simulations.
 This systematic shift suggests that Enskog's description slightly underestimates the persistence of the intruder's trajectories.
 Consequently, higher collision frequencies are required in the theoretical framework to recover the mean square displacement, leading to the rightward shift of the minimum.
 Quantitatively, some discrepancies are observed between the MD and theoretical results at higher densities and/or strong inelasticities, probably due to a breakdown of molecular chaos.
 In particular, the Chapman--Enskog approach may lose accuracy in dense or strongly correlated regimes, although the velocity autocorrelation function itself shows very good agreement.
 It should also be noted that the normalization used amplifies the apparent quantitative differences between the curves, which nevertheless remain below 8\% for the highest volume fraction.
-This can be seen in Fig.~\ref{Dtracer-mt} below where the differences appear smaller for $m_0/m = 1$.
-Furthermore, the second Sonine approximation shows a markedly improved agreement with the DSMC results, confirming that it provides a more accurate representation within the Enskog framework.
+Table \ref{table-D} shows the values of the diffusion coefficient to allow for a direct comparison, as well as the results from MD simulations with $N=8000$ particles, to confirm that the observed differences are not caused by the finite size of the simulated system.
+Finally, it is noticeable that the second Sonine approximation shows a markedly improved agreement with the DSMC results, confirming that it provides a more accurate representation within the Enskog framework.
 For this reason, the theoretical results presented hereafter are based on the second Sonine approximation, which provides a more reliable description.

+In order to test the molecular-chaos hypothesis, the spatial correlation of particle displacements is measured as proposed in Ref. \cite{Reza2020} using the following two-particle function: